ant0nisk/pybrl/README.md

 ##### How to contribute if you are a Developer?
 If you want to contribute in this project, please do so by opening a Pull request.

-If you are **motivated** and want to help me in a more *systematic* way, please send a direct message to me on [Twitter](https://twitter.com/ant0nisktz).
+If you are **motivated** and want to help me in a more *systematic* way, please send me an email at antonis.katzourakis (I use gmail).
 In this way, we can both work efficiently on different areas of this project and have a great result more quickly.

 ##### How can you help if you are not a Developer?
 1) Find a resource with the Nemeth code: